 You can also see more about what we're doing further below, as well as a checklist of property standards and a form to share business contacts with us.

 Several businesses along Beach Boulevard are joining our effort by improving the look of their property through our storefront improvement program.

 The program offers eligible businesses the opportunity apply for one-time grants to improve the outward appearance or structure of their facades to create a better business environment for tenants, customers and the community.

 Grants are awarded in two amounts.
 Up to $100,000 to help with structural improvements and up to $10,000 to help with cosmetic improvements.

 The application period is currently closed while we review applications and meet with potential grant recipients.

 We're making and planning improvements along Beach Boulevard.
 One that will have a big impact on the look of the street is the undergrounding of overhead power and other utility lines.

-We're looking to invest $14.5 million to move lines from utility poles to underground trenches.
+This summer our City Council will consider investing $20 million to move lines from utility poles to underground trenches.
 Undergrounding results in enhanced reliability, reduced outages from weather and auto accidents and, particularly for Beach, a much improved visual streetscape.